godie/JAJAT/README.md

 - Keyboard Accessibility: Implements a custom hook (useKeyboardEscape) to allow users to close the modal form by pressing the Escape key
 - Footer: Displays version information, attribution, and links to Terms of Service and Privacy Policy
 - **Legal Pages**: Bilingual Terms of Service and Privacy Policy pages with language switcher (English/Spanish, default: English)
-- **Minimalist UI with Sidebar**: A new minimalist UI with a sidebar for easy navigation between pages.
+- **Minimalist UI with Sidebar**: A clean, minimalist UI with a sidebar for easy navigation between pages (Applications, Opportunities, Settings, Insights)
-- **Dark Theme**: A dark theme is available and can be toggled from the sidebar.
+- **Dark Theme Support**: Full dark mode implementation with persistent theme preference stored in localStorage.
+Theme toggle switch with sun/moon icons available in the sidebar.
+All components support dark mode styling.
-- **Insights Page**: A new page for displaying insights and analytics.
+- **Insights Page**: A new page for displaying insights and analytics (coming soon)

 ## Interview Timeline System